Funding Historic Restorations

-The first step in applying for a loan is to complete the Property Profile (A .pdf file on the top right of this page, under the photo).
+The first step in applying for a loan is to complete the Property Profile.
 The staff will review the proposed project and possibly conduct a site visit.
-If the Fund staff determine the project is eligible for funding, they will work with you to develop a formal loan application.
+If the Fund staff determines the project is eligible for funding, they will work with you to develop a formal loan application.
 Application review, credit checks, and financial analyses are necessary before presenting the loan request to the Fund’s Board of Directors for approval.

 Recent Projects & News

 State Income Tax Credits for Qualified Property Owners

 Project Management and Financial Know-How Help Restore Cobble Hill Brownstone